Intel is coming. Ohio community colleges say the state’s workers will be ready.

 Why We Wrote ThisA story focused on

-A major step in moving the dial on postsecondary career and technical education comes during a nationwide push to bolster middle-skill labor,andget Americans to work.
+A major step in moving the dial on postsecondary career and technical education comes during a nationwide push to bolster middle-skill labor, and get Americans to work.

 The semiconductor chip behemoth is building two plants at a cost of $20 billion and estimates they will bring 3,000 new jobs.